Skip to Content

 Pizza Pockets at Pizzeria Tutino in Naples

-Although locals queue for Pizzeria Tutino’s fried pizza pockets, the pizzeria is a great spot for eating traditional pies away from the throng of tourists which is what we did after ascending the pizzeria’s staircase. | Image: ©2foodtrippers
+Although locals queue for Pizzeria Tutino’s fried pizza pockets, the pizzeria is a great spot for eating traditional pies away from the throng of tourists. | Image: ©2foodtrippers

 Pizzeria Tutino is located at Via Cesare Carmignano, 79, 80142 Napoli, Italy.

-Pizza & Baba is located at Via Montecalvario, 3, 80134 Napoli NA, Italy.
+Antica Pizzeria Port’Alba is located at Via Port’Alba, 18, 80134 Napoli NA, Italy.

 Pizza at Pizzeria Brandi in Naples

-What did we think of the pizza at one of the oldest pizzerias in Naples?
+What did we think of the pizza at this historic Naples pizzeria?
 Truth be told, Brandi didn’t make our favorite pies.
-Plus, they cost twice the price compared to Da Michele and Gino Sorbillo.
+Plus, they cost twice the price of pizzas at Da Michele and Gino Sorbillo.
+That being said, the pizza at Pizzeria Brandi is likely better than any pizza you’ll eat in your hometown, assuming you weren’t born in Naples.

 Pizzeria Brandi is located at Salita Sant’Anna di Palazzo, 1/2, 80132 Napoli, Italy.